Bernard Pivot: Spelling championships

-Bernard Pivot and James Lipton
+Pivot and James Lipton

-James Lipton was inspired to create Inside the Actors Studio by a chance viewing of a Pivot program on cable TV.
+James Lipton was inspired to create Inside the Actors Studio by a chance viewing of a Pivot programme on cable TV.
 Lipton adapted Pivot's use of a Proust Questionnaire to one that he himself used at the end of each episode of Inside the Actors Studio.

 However, the question "If God exists, what would you like Him to tell you when you're dead?" was considered potentially offensive to US audiences and replaced by a more acceptable "If heaven exists, what would you like to hear God say when you arrive at the pearly gates?"

 Pivot became aware that Lipton was inspired by his questionnaire and invited him to appear on the final episode of Bouillon de culture.